 The wind-swept beaches of Assateague Island, where the famous wild horses roam, stretch for 37 miles along the east coast of the United States.
 Dogs on leashes no longer than 6 feet are welcome here year-round.

-There’s something for everyone on Florida’s “Forgotten Coast.”
+There’s something for everyone on Florida’s “Forgotten Coast” — including dog-friendly beaches!
 Cape San Blas is known for its miles of stunning white beaches, gentle surf and crystal clear water where leashed dogs are always welcome.
 Dogs who prefer more freedom can head to the barrier island of St. George, where the entire public beach is off-leash dog friendly, as long as pups stay within sight and sound of you and respond to voice commands.

 This off-leash dog beach is a popular spot for local dogs to socialize in the clear waters of the Gulf Coast.
 In addition to a nice beach area, there is a fenced dog park with a shade structure, fresh water, doggie showers, benches, picnic tables and restrooms.

-Oregon’s coast has one gorgeous dog-friendly beach after another.
+Oregon’s coast has a few dog-friendly beaches.
 But none is more magnificent than Cannon Beach, which sits in the shadow of Haystack Rock.
 Dogs on leash or under voice control are always welcome here.

 This mile-long stretch of golden sand runs from the foot of Ocean Avenue to just below the 9th hole at Pebble Beach Golf Course, and dogs are invited to frolic off leash anytime.
 If your dog prefers your company to other dogs, head around the point to Carmel River State Beach, where leashed dogs are invited to explore.